microcks/microcks.io/content/documentation/installing/docker-compose.md

 #

-[Docker Compose](https://docs.docker.com/compose/) is a tool for easily test and run multi-container applications.
-[Microcks](https://microcks.io/) offers a simple way to set up the minimal required containers to have a functional environment in your local computer.
+[Docker Compose](https://docs.docker.com/compose/) is a tool for easily testing and running multi-container applications.
+[Microcks](https://microcks.io/) offers a simple way to set up the minimal required containers to have a functional environment on your local computer.

 ## Usage